Sekanko/star-wars-fanbase/README.md

 Currently, users can browse data about characters, planets, and films in the Star Wars universe.
 There is also the option to register an account and add favorite characters, planets, and films.

 **Regrettably, I was unable to complete the project fully due to misleading deadline information and other classes.
-However, I plan to complete this project in the future.** egrettably, I was unable to complete the project fully due to missleading dead-line information and other classes.
-However, I plan to complete this project in the future.
+However, I plan to complete this project in the future.**

 ## 🗒️To-do list
 - Complete CSS for all pages